-Helen had been the lynch-pin of all Employers Stammering Network (ESN) work for three years, providing the hard graft for the Mentoring Pilot and driving the expansion of the Network, and putting together the seminal pamphlet "Understanding Stammering: A Guide for Employers".
-Patient, careful, dogged, Helen will be missed by many, but hasn't left the field and now works with lain Wilkie on the 50 Million Voices project.
+Helen had been the lynch-pin of all Employers Stammering Network (ESN) work for three years, providing the hard graft for the Mentoring Pilot, driving the expansion of the Network, and putting together the seminal pamphlet "Understanding Stammering: A Guide for Employers".
+Patient, careful, dogged, Helen will be missed by many, but hasn't left the field and now works with Iain Wilkie on the 50 Million Voices project.

-The start of the year also saw the departure to pastures new of Jose Gama (Finance) and Bernadette Crowley (Finance) in December 2018; and the very welcome return in November of Steven Halliday (Web Editor) and a new face, Ahmad al Hasani (Salesforce Administrator).
+In 2018 Jose Gama (Finance) and Bernadette Crowley (Finance) both moved to pastures new.
+That year saw the very welcome return in November of Steven Halliday (Web Editor) and a new face, Ahmad al Hasani (Salesforce Administrator).